 I’ve written about my no-snacks-except-veggies-in-the-hour-before-dinner-house-rule before (read My Pre-Dinner Snack Strategy).
 It’s worked wonders around here.
 It takes the edge off of hunger (but they’re still hungry for dinner).
 And if they skip their veggies at dinner, I don’t fret–they’ve already nibbled on some before they even got to the table.
 (Also, the word “platter” seems to elevate any offering I give them.)

 2. Put veggies in your kids’ lunch boxes

 Even if you think they won’t eat them.
 Because they just might–especially if you keep portions of other foods a bit smaller.

 Make them for yourself and your kids.
 But don’t be sneaky about it.
 Let them see you putting spinach in the blender or carrots in the juicer–and enlist them to help!
-(Get this recipe for Peach & Vanilla Green Smoothie)
+(Get this recipe for Starter Green Smoothie)

 And fried rice.
 And noodle dishes.
 They’re easy vehicles for tossing in veggie odds and ends.
 And in my house, soy sauce has the power to make veggies much more appealing.
-(Get this recipe for Peanut Butter Noodles With Carrots & Broccoli)
+(Get this recipe for Quick Stir-Fry Veggies with Noodles)

 Your kids aren’t salad eaters?
 Make them “starter salads”, like the one shown above.
 This is actually how I got my husband eating vegetables too: I made tiny bowls of 3-4 lettuce leaves, covered in croutons and a favorite dressing.
 Now he orders salads in restaurants.
 (I am so proud!)
 My fifth grader has graduated to a bigger bowl.
 My first grader is still warming up to the idea.
 But I’m not giving up!
-(Read: Starter Salads: Teaching My Kids To Love Greens.)
+(Read: How to Teach Your Kids To Love Salad.)